brunobraga/termsaver/README.md

 #### Sysmon

-(For Linux systems only) Displays the CPU/Memory usage over time in a graphic alike screensaver.
+(For Linux/Mac systems only) Displays the CPU/Memory usage over time in a graphic alike screensaver.